bjarvis4-spec/megr2157-portfolio/docs/assignments/A02/index.md

 <img width="1112" height="655" alt="image" src="https://github.com/user-attachments/assets/61b01ccc-51f8-48d0-9499-721b175b8865" />
 <img width="1057" height="438" alt="image" src="https://github.com/user-attachments/assets/f3274f12-00ab-4dfa-8a0b-2425789cd231" />

 A500 structural steel was not available in my Creo material library.
 I then instead used Creo's generic STEEL material, which had a density of approximately 7827 kg/m³.
 This was the material with the most similair qualities.
-After correcting the units and assigning the steel material, I ran the Creo Mass Properties analysis.
+After assinging the steel mataerial, I then realized my units were incorrect from running an analysis.
+After correcting the units , I ran another the Creo Mass Properties analysis.
 Creo predicted a final truss mass of around 12.44 kg.
 Converting this value to weight gave me 122.0 N.
 <img width="857" height="397" alt="image" src="https://github.com/user-attachments/assets/da2d07f5-a006-478c-92f3-ba8e19e693c6" />
 <img width="420" height="462" alt="image" src="https://github.com/user-attachments/assets/c22a893f-cd14-438b-89a5-7d0e752391e0" />
 The 22 mm × 22 mm member size produced a safety factor of approximately 3.52, which is only slightly above the required 3.5 and therefore avoids excessive material.
 I also had reduced the pin diameter to 11 mm, which also decreased overall weight.

 ## Communicate
+ENGINEERING LESSONS LEARNED

+One of the main engineering lessons I learned from this project was how to design a structural member using the internal force, material yield strength, and required safety factor.
+After spending a couple hours researching truss structures I got an ideo of how they operate but starting from scratch was far from simple.
+Going through with the trial and error approach I was taught to use as an engineering student did help me become more critical and thorough with my descisions.
+I already had experience using statics and equilibrium equations, but this project helped me apply those skills to an actual structural design.
+I learned how internal member forces, material yield strength, and safety factor are used together to determine the required size of a truss member rather than only solving for forces.

+I also became more comfortable using Creo Solid Modeling to turn my calculations into a 3D design.
+I improved at creating and dimensioning sketches, extruding geometry, making pin joints, assigning materials, and using mass properties.
+Comparing the CAD results with my hand calculations also showed me how important it is to check that the dimensions and units in a model are correct and align with eachother.

+Overall, I spent around 15 hours on this project.